bakerstu/openmrn/src/traction_modem/README.md

 # Traction Modem
 Traction modem is a protocol that can be used to exchange typical OpenLCB train information and control over a simple serial interface, typically a UART.
-Communication is largely peer-to-peer, but link management is peformed by the modem side of the interface.
+Communication is largely peer-to-peer, but link management is performed by the modem side of the interface.

 1. [Link Management](#link_management)
 2. [Timing](#timing)